 The thyroid gland is normally located at the front of the neck.
-A retrosternal thyroid refers to the abnormal placement of all or part of the thyroid gland below the breastbone (sternum).
+A retrosternal thyroid refers to the abnormal location of all or part of the thyroid gland below the breastbone (sternum).

-A retrosternal goiter is always a consideration in patients who have a mass sticking out of the neck.
-Most retrosternal goiters cause no symptoms for years.
-Most are detected when a chest x-ray is done for another reason.
-Any symptoms are usually due to pressure on nearby structures such as the trachea and esophagus.
+A retrosternal goiter is always a consideration in people who have a mass sticking out of the neck.
+A retrosternal goiter often causes no symptoms for years.
+It is often detected when a chest x-ray is done for another reason.
+Any symptoms are usually due to pressure on nearby structures, such as the windpipe (trachea) and swallowing tube (esophagus).

-Surgery to completely remove the goiter is recommended, even if you do not have symptoms.
+Surgery to completely remove the goiter may be recommended, even if you do not have symptoms.

-You will receive general anesthesia.
-This will make you unconscious and unable to feel pain.
+- You receive general anesthesia.
+This makes you asleep and unable to feel pain.

 Why the Procedure is Performed

-There is no way to tell if a retrosternal thyroid is cancer or not.
-This test is done to completely remove the mass.
-If it is not removed, it can put pressure on your airways and food tube (esophagus).
+This surgery is done to completely remove the mass.
+If it is not removed, it can put pressure on your trachea and esophagus.

-If the retrosternal goiter has been there for a long time, you may have difficulty swallowing food, mild pain in the neck area, and shortness of breath.
+If the retrosternal goiter has been there for a long time, you can have difficulty swallowing food, mild pain in the neck area, or shortness of breath.

 Risks of retrosternal thyroid surgery are:

-- Damage to parathyroid glands resulting in low calcium
+- Damage to parathyroid glands (small glands near the thyroid) or to their blood supply, resulting in low calcium

 - Damage to the trachea

-- Tell your doctor or nurse about all the medicines you take, even those bought without a prescription.
+Tell your provider about all the medicines you take, even those bought without a prescription.
 This includes herbs and supplements.

-- Take any drugs your doctor prescribed with a small sip of water.
+- Take any medicines that your provider told you to take with a small sip of water.

 You may need to stay in the hospital overnight after surgery so a nurse can watch for any bleeding, change in calcium level, or breathing problems.

-You may need to go home the next day if the surgery was done through the neck.
+You may go home the next day if the surgery was done through the neck.
 If the chest was opened up, you may stay in hospital for several days.

 Smith PW, Salomone LJ, Hanks JB.
 Thyroid.
-In: Townsend CMJr, Beauchamp RD, Evers BM, Mattox KL, eds.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery .
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 38.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 38.